With summer ending in Marshalltown, now is a great time to get a head start on air conditioner maintenance.

 2. Check Your Filter

-Furnace filters must be changed every several months, depending on the type you use.
+Furnace filters should be exchanged every few months, depending on the model you use.

-Not sure when you last replaced yours?
-Remove it and tilt it toward the light.
-If there’s no light visible, get a new one.
+Can’t remember when you last replaced yours?
+Remove it and angle it toward the light.
+If there’s no light visible, buy a new one.

 3. Clean the Inside